LippmannLab/Lippmann-Lab-Onboarding/docs/06-datamanagement.md

 ## Storage and Documentation

 ## Reference Management
-How to download, how to install add-ins for citation manageers
+How to download, how to install add-ins for citation managers

 ## Communication
 How to present scientific work